rafalp/Misago/docs/setup_maintenance.rst

 - SSH access to the server
 - Python 2.7 or 3.5
 - PostgreSQL >= 9.4
-- At least 64 megabytes of free memory for Misago's process
+- At least 128 megabytes of free memory for Misago's processes
 - HTTP server that supports WSGI applications
 - Crontab